AUSTRALIAN

 A discreet Sydney attraction whispered about among celebrities, fashion stylists and social luminaries, Hanlon® has reportedly attracted admirers ranging from Madonna and Kylie Minogue to Nicole Kidman.
 Yet despite international attention, the house remains intentionally elusive – an inside discovery passed between those seeking authenticity, artistry and a rare form of Australian homegrown luxury.

 ‘A SECRET SYDNEY ATTRACTION OF WHICH CELEBRITIES, FASHION STYLISTS AND SOCIAL LUMINARIES HAVE BEEN REPORTED TO BE FANS.
-Did WE mention MADONNA, KYLIE MINOGUE Or NICOLE KIDMAN?
+Did WE mention MADONNA, KYLIE MINOGUE Or NICOLE KIDMAN?’

 INTO THE GROOVE

-The CH logo IS iconic. born in the UNDERGROUND ART SCENE.
+The CH® logo IS iconic. born in the UNDERGROUND ART SCENE.
 IT WEAVES AUSTRALIAN HERITAGE WITH creativity

 SURRY HILLS | HEADQUARTERS

 Without doubt, Hanlon® has always remained loyal to his roots.
-The reimagined house was founded in 1994 while Christopher was studying Art and Design in Australia, with a family heritage tracing back to 1875.
+The reimagined house was founded in 1994 while Christopher was studying Art and Design with a family heritage tracing back to 1875.
 Long before polished studios and luxury boutiques, Hanlon® operated from an industrial makeshift perfume and skincare workshop hidden inside a disused concrete warehouse located at Room 13, 50 Holt Street Surry Hills Sydney.
 Far from glamorous with permanently locked windows, cold concrete walls and a rat🐁 in the wall made the warehouse feel more like a prison cell👮 than a fashionable design studio.

 MYER | MY STORE

 HANLON® entered the virtually untapped men’s grooming market at precisely the right cultural moment, alongside burgeoning global players Aramis Lab Series and Clinique for Men.
 Although Christopher himself was naive to the fact that the men’s grooming market was on the verge of exploding worldwide, the astute cosmetic and fragrance buyer at Myer was not.
 With an eye on the market’s pulse, George Bingham predicted what was to unfold.
 CH® looked revolutionary.
-Repackaged, in futuristic recycled spun-aluminium canisters and professionally reformulated with Australian made organic ingredients.
+Repackaged, in futuristic recycled spun-aluminium canisters and now professionally reformulated with Australian made organic ingredients.

 ORGANIC GROWTH